mouseandthebillionaire/planetVelocityMap/Texts.md

 _"We owe true happiness to the useless and purposeless, to what is intentionally convoluted, what is unproductive, indirect, exuberant, superfluous, to beautiful forms and gestures that have no use and serve no purpose."_ (5)

+_"Information is the active form of language.
+Poetry, by contrast, suspense, language as information.
+In poetry, language enters the mood of contemplation.
+It becomes inactive."_ (19)

 ## Fullerton, T. & Farber, M. _The Well-Read Game_, 2025

 _"When we play deeply, we take on an aesthetic stance and we are free to explore our own thoughts and feelings about experiences in games."_ (53)